Seedlings in a tray.

 Decision-making process and reporting

 In the preparation of the remuneration guidelines, salary and employment conditions for the company’s other employees in Sweden shall be taken into account, including information on the employees’ total income, the components of the remuneration and increase and growth rate over time, as well as the company’s equality policy.
-The Board of Directors shall prepare a remuneration report.

-Application of and deviation from the guidelines
+Application of and derogation from the guidelines

 The Board of Directors may temporarily resolve to derogate from the guidelines, in whole or in part, if in a specific case there is special cause for the derogation and a derogation is necessary to serve the company’s long-term interests, including its sustainability.
+As stated above, the Remuneration Committee’s tasks include preparing the Board of Directors’ resolutions on remuneration related matters, which includes resolutions on deviations from the guidelines.

 The guidelines do not take precedence over mandatory provisions under applicable employment regulation or collective agreements.
 They are also not applicable to agreements already signed.

-Information about SCA´s current guidelines for remuneration to senior executives, the application of the current guidelines and the company’s costs for remuneration to senior executives is covered in note C3 of the company’s annual report.
+Information about SCA’s current guidelines for remuneration to senior executives, the application of the current guidelines and the company’s costs for remuneration to senior executives is covered in note C3 of the company’s annual report.

 Description of significant changes compared to previous guidelines